- Townsville: February

 Closing dates for applications: 30 September.
 Only complete applications received by Midnight 30 September will be accepted.

 Applications require two referee reports.
 JCU is now participating in the *National Psychology Referee System.

-Short-listing of applicants will be undertaken in November with interview offers sent late November.
+Short-listing of applicants will be undertaken in October with interview offers sent in late October.

 *The National Psychology Referee system is used by all Australian Universities.
 To be able to use the system, you will need to have an active subscription.
 The yearly subscription allows you access the service from the 1st of August to 30th July of each year.
 The cost is $25.00 and can be paid for through the "My Account" section in the payment tab.

 Additional application advice